All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much weight can I lose on Mediterranean diet plus GLP-1?

 Weight loss results vary by individual, but patients on GLP-1 medications typically lose 15 to 20 percent of their starting body weight over 12 to 18 months regardless of which specific dietary pattern they follow.
-The Mediterranean diet supports this loss while optimizing body composition and overall health outcomes. calorie intake semaglutide
+The Mediterranean diet supports this loss while improving body composition and overall health outcomes. calorie intake semaglutide

 Do I need to buy special foods for the Mediterranean diet?